 - A. All areas of the building shall be zoned as required to prevent non-uniform temperatures in a space due to variable heat gain from outdoor exposure, variation in people density, etc. Each zone shall have its own temperature sensor.
 The following zoning criteria shall be followed: - 1.
 Perimeter and interior spaces shall be separately zoned. - 2.
 Spaces with different exposures shall be separately zoned. - 3.
 All enclosed corner rooms shall be separately zoned. - 4.
 Temperature sensors shall not be installed in open areas with dual exposures; unless corner open area is separately zoned. - 5.
 Rooms shall be grouped onto the same zone only if space functions are similar. - 6.
 Each conference room shall be separately zoned. - 7.
 No more than 4 private perimeter offices shall be served by a single zone. - 8.
 No more than 5 private interior offices shall be served by a single zone. - 9.
 Private offices shall be zoned separately from open offices. - 10.
 Copy/coffee kitchenette area shall be served by separate zones. - 11.
 Corridors, storage, and non-critical spaces may be served by any adjacent zone. - 12.
-No zone shall serve more than approximately 1,500 square feet of conditioned space (excluding non-critical spaces such as corridors and storage rooms). - B. VAV terminal unit Type
+No zone shall serve more than approximately 1,500 square feet of conditioned space (excluding non-critical spaces such as corridors and storage rooms).

+B. VAV terminal unit Type

-- 1. The following are tenant standards and shall be followed unless permission is given otherwise by the Owner. - Perimeter zones. - a.
-Parallel Fan-Powered VAV terminal units with 2-row reheat coils. - 1) Reheat coils shall be located at the intake to fan, not in the common supply-air duct. - b.
-Standard single duct VAV boxes shall not be used because the AHU's are 100% outdoor air.
-The fan-powered boxes allow the building to be efficiently heated. - Interior zones. - a.
-VAV Reheat terminal units with reheat coils. - b.
-Cooling only boxes shall not be used to avoid excessively cold supply temperatures because the AHU's are 100% outside air.. - C. VAV terminal unit Set points. - Maximum primary airflow set points shall be determined from cooling load calculations.
+1. The following are tenant standards and shall be followed unless permission is given otherwise by the Owner.

+- 2. Perimeter zones. - a.
+VAV Reheat terminal units with 2-row reheat coils. - 3.
+Interior zones. - a.
+Open offices (open to perimeter zones): Cooling-Only VAV terminal units. - b.
+Enclosed offices: VAV Reheat terminal units with 1-row reheat coils. - c.
+Copy rooms, equipment rooms and other high heat load rooms: Cooling Only VAV terminal units. - 4.
+Interior Conference rooms shall be considered as higher occupancy enclosed offices. - C. VAV terminal unit Set points. - Maximum primary airflow set points shall be determined from cooling load calculations.
 Note: Interior zones shall be sized for the fully reset supply air temperature (see interior zone supply air temperature above) so that they are not under-cooled in winter operation. - 2.
 Minimum primary airflow set points shall be the largest of the following: - a.
-VAV Reheat terminal units without CO2 sensors. - 1) 15 cfm/person. - 2) 0.15 cfm/ft. - VAV Reheat terminal units with CO2 sensors and Fan-Powered VAV Boxes. - 1) 0.15 cfm/ft. - 3.
-Heating maximum airflow set point and parallel fan sizing shall be the largest of the following: - a.
+Cooling-Only VAV terminal units. - b.
+0 cfm (based on usage described under VAV terminal unit Type above, ventilation minimums are not required for these boxes. - c.
+VAV Reheat terminal units. - d.
+15 cfm/person. - e.
+0.15 cfm/ft2. - Heating maximum airflow set point shall be the largest of the following: - a.
 Minimum airflow set point as determined above. - b.
 30% of the zone maximum cooling airflow rate. - c.
-As required to provide 90 F to the space at design steady-state heating load but no larger than 50% of the maximum cooling air flow. - 4.
-Select air terminal units to meet noise criteria and for no greater than 0.5 inches total pressure drop (total pressure drop is static pressure drop plus velocity pressure drop).
+As required to provide 90°F to the space at design steady-state heating load but no larger than 50% of the maximum cooling air flow. - 4.
+Select air terminal units to meet noise criteria and for no greater than 0.5 inches total pressure drop (total pressure drop is static pressure drop plus velocity pressure drop). - a.

-a.
 The following are suggested maximum primary air flow rates (cfm) for each air terminal unit size (based on Titus, NC 30, 0.5" ATP).

-Inlet Size Cooling Only & Fan- Powered Reheat (2-row)
+Inlet Cooling Reheat (2- Size Only & row)

+Fan- Powered

 6" 415 370

 8" 785 655

 10" 1200 980

 12" 1500 1380

 14" 2325 1920

 16" 3000 2400